SCIM

 Hrishikesh Premkumar

 SCIM is an open standard that simplifies user identity management across different platforms and applications.
-It allows organizations to automate creating, updating, and deleting user accounts between platforms.
+It allows organizations to create users, update user accounts, and delete user accounts between platforms in an automated way.

-At the core, there’s an identity provider (Okta), a service provider (your SaaS app), and a standard schema for user data.
+At the core, there’s an identity provider (In this case, Okta), a service provider (your SaaS app), and a standard schema for user data.
 SCIM relies on REST APIs to sync user data, and SCIM connectors and endpoints send and receive this user information.
 When a change occurs in the directory (adding or deleting a user), SCIM automatically pushes the update to the connected applications and ensures that the data stays up-to-date.

-With SCIM Provisioning, IT administrators can avoid manual errors and ensure that user roles, permissions, and access are synchronized across business-critical tools, improving security and operational efficiency.
+With automated SCIM provisioning, IT administrators can avoid manual errors and ensure that user roles, permissions, and access are synchronized across business-critical tools, improving security and operational efficiency.

 SCIM connector